 Let golden sunshine flood the sky and let me love or let me die.”

-While this watch features a day and a date reading, a second hand, and some other features missing from the Cartier, it is still a watch that is clearly built for style.
-It is impossible to know for sure if this watch exists, many have tried to verify its existence and the circumstances surrounding it, but many have come up empty.
-While it may never be known what really happened with this beautiful timepiece, it is certainly a unique and beautiful watch from a day long gone.
+This watch features a day and a date reading, a second hand, and some other features missing from the Cartier, it is still a watch that is clearly built for style.

 Ronald W. Reagan was an American actor who served as the 40th President of the United States of America.
 Reagan was born in a poor family in Illinois.
 After college, he would go on to host radio programs and then later move to Hollywood and get into acting, finding some success there.
 This is where Reagan first got into politics, being elected several times to the position of President of the Screen Actors Guild.
 Reagan would go on to be the governor of California before being elected in a landslide election to the office of President of the United States in 1980.
 Reagan would continue political success with his reelection bid, winning the largest electoral votes in US history.
 He was also the oldest person to serve in the office of President.
 Ronald Reagan, sadly, died in 2004 of complications related to Alzheimer’s Disease.